anti-censor/1984/README.md

 # Freedom of speech is fundamental to a free society.

-## Censorship must not be tolerated, even when it suits one\'s own ideology.
+## Censorship must not be tolerated, even when it suits one\'s ideology.

 ## We helped create this issue; we must now join together to fix it.